David Giler

-David Kevin Giler (July 23, 1943 – December 19, 2020) was an American filmmaker who had been active in the film industry since the early 1960s.
+David Kevin Giler (July 23, 1943 – December 19, 2020) was an American film and television producer and screenwriter who had been active in the film industry since the early 1960s.

 Career

 Television

 Giler's father Bernie (1908–1967) was a writer.
 Giler began his career collaborating with his father for television programs such as The Gallant Men ("Signals for an End Run") (1962), Kraft Suspense Theatre ("Leviathan Five") (1964), Burke's Law ("Who Killed the Man on the White Horse?")
 (1965), and The Girl from U.N.C.L.E. ("The Low Blue C Affair") (1967).

 Giler's father died in 1967 and he began to be credited on his own on such shows as The Man from U.N.C.L.E. ("The Matterhorn Affair") (1967), and The Bold Ones: The Lawyers ("The Crowd Pleaser") (1969).

 Features

 Giler had begun writing feature films.
 In 1968 he was reportedly writing a script called Our Bag.

 His first produced credit was the critically reviled Myra Breckinridge, an adaptation of Gore Vidal's controversial novel.
 The resulting movie was a disaster but Giler's script – heavily rewritten by director Michael Sarne – was much praised.
 He wrote a remake of The Postman Always Rings Twice and adapted The King Must Die but both were shelved.
 He did some uncredited rewriting on Skin Game (1971).

 He was credited on The Parallax View (1974).
 In 1975 Giler turned to directing, his only film in that capacity, The Black Bird.

 Giler wrote Fun with Dick and Jane (1977) and an adaptation of Fear of Flying that was never filmed.